Bone Health - Osteoporosis Clinic

 Osteoporosis is particularly troublesome because it usually produces no symptoms – until a bone breaks.
 However, even that might not be obvious.
 If you notice a significant loss in height or that your spine is suddenly curving, it could be the result of a fracture due to osteoporosis.

-Osteoporosis Care and Prevention in North Central Indiana and South Central Michigan
+Osteoporosis Care and Prevention in Northern Indiana and South Central Michigan

 The orthopedic providers at OSMC believe in the importance of osteoporosis care and prevention.
 The key to this is regular screenings to measure your bone density.
 This allows your physician to identify when bone loss is occurring – before you suffer a fracture.
 We can also recommend certain medications and lifestyle or nutrient changes to slow the rate of bone loss.